ujkam/book_highlighter/README.md

 - Add Debug Information into Video Output
 - Change output paths to not be hardcoded
 - Combine the final video track and the original audio track (this needs to be done manually for now)

+# Release Notes
+2025-04-04: Initial release.
+Focused on getting the word highlighting functinality working, along with releasing something
+2025-05-06: Completely revamp the OCR pipeline.
+Text detection is much more accurate